-There has been no change in our total consolidated financial condition, results of operations, or segment information previously reported, as the result of the change in our reportable segments, as we had no Private Contract sales during the quarterly period ended March 31, 2021 or the fiscal year ended December 31, 2020.
 Each of our reporting segments continue to employ consistent accounting policies.
 As a result of this assessment, we now report our activities in the following three reporting segments: Wholesale, Retail and Contract Manufacturing.
 Wholesale includes sales of footwear and accessories to several classifications of retailers, including sporting goods stores, outdoor specialty stores, online retailers, marine stores, independent retailers, mass merchants, retail uniform stores, and specialty safety shoe stores.
-Our Retail business, includes direct sales of our products to consumers through our e-commerce websites, marketplaces, our Rocky outlet store, and Lehigh businesses.
+Our Retail business includes direct sales of our products to consumers through our e-commerce websites, marketplaces, our Rocky Outdoor Gear Store, and Lehigh businesses.
 Contract Manufacturing includes sales to the U.S. Military, private label sales and any sales to customers in which we are contracted to manufacture or source a specific footwear product for a customer.
-See Note 17 - Segment Information for further information.
+See Note 18 for further information.